 - Record all accounts with usernames and passwords.
 While you can do this on a sheet of paper, it’s much safer to use a password manager.

-- Create and distribute an internet usage policy with regulations on computer, internet and email usage.
+- Create and distribute an internet usage policy with regulations on a computer, internet, and email usage.
 This must be reviewed with the employee in detail.

 Step 2: Offboard Employees